 Compression Minimum Length – gzip_min_length #;

 Nginx uses compression when a response length is more significant than 1000 bytes which cannot be changed.
 You can set this lower than 1000 bytes; however, for smaller files, the time taken to compress these files is more significant than the time saved in transferring.
-Also, you will be clogging up needless use of CPU, and in some cases, you can increase file sizes, such as static files like images which should never be included.
+Also, you will be clogging up needless use of the CPU, and in some cases, you can increase file sizes, such as static files like images which should never be included.

 Compression Vary Header – gzip_proxied #;